mysql/mysql-operator/tests/README.md

 --nosetup|--no-setup\
     disable the setup of the environment and creation of a new cluster / an existing cluster will be used\
-    **CAUTION!** if not set the default cluster will be deleted (depending on chosen k8s environment - k3d or minikube)
+    **CAUTION!** if not set the default cluster will be deleted (depending on chosen k8s environment - k3d, kind or minikube)

 --noclean|--no-clean\
     do not delete the cluster after the tests are completed, by default it is deleted\